FOX NEWS FIRST: US to officially open Jerusalem embassy; Hawaii's new volcanic fissures spark more evacuations

 - President Trump challenged countries to change how we think about terror following the latest attack linked to the Islamic State in France

-- A family of suicide bomberscarried out an attack on policide headquarters in Indonesia, the day after coordinated attacks on three city churches, authorities say
+- A family of suicide bombers carried out an attack on policide headquarters in Indonesia, the day after coordinated attacks on three city churches, authorities say

 THE LEAD STORY - A HISTORIC DAY IN ISRAEL: Israel's government prepared enthusiastically Sunday for the formal opening of the U.S. Embassy in Jerusalem with a gala party at its Foreign Ministry that included President Trump's daughter Ivanka, her husband, Jared Kushner, and other American VIPs ...
 Israeli Prime Minister Benjamin Netanyahu told revelers that Trump's December declaration recognizing Jerusalem as Israel's capital was "the right thing to do."
 Netanyahu said, "Thank you, President Trump, for your bold decision.
 Thank you for making the alliance between Israel and the United States stronger than ever."
 The prime minister said Trump's decision recognized a 3,000-year Jewish connection to Jerusalem and the "truth" that Jerusalem would be Israel's capital under any future peace deal.